Skip to main content Skip to footer

 For more established studio spaces with racks and other storage, there are high-end professional interfaces.
 These can handle many inputs at once, with up to eight simultaneous mic channels and any number of line, instrument, MIDI and digital I/O.

-On the affordable end, the Focusrite Scarlett 18i20 and PreSonus Studio 1824c both have eight mic pres and a bunch of other I/O. For those looking for the elite experience, there are prestige models like the Universal Audio Apollo x8p, with eight Unison preamps and six processing cores for running proprietary UAD plug-ins.
+On the affordable end, the Focusrite Scarlett 18i20 and PreSonus Studio 1824c both have eight mic pres and a bunch of other I/O. For those looking for the elite experience, there are prestige models like the Universal Audio Apollo x8p Gen 2, with eight Unison preamps and six processing cores for running proprietary UAD plug-ins.
 You pay for what you get with the x8p, but what you get is a single interface that can power a full studio.

-Universal Audio Apollo x8p Audio Interface
+Universal Audio Apollo x8p Gen 2 Audio Interface

-Pictured: Universal Audio Apollo x8p Audio Interface
+Pictured: Universal Audio Apollo x8p Gen 2 Audio Interface

 Do you need expandability?